chworthey/cs-studio-site/src/main/data/pageMarkdown/about.md

 Worthey Studios, in summary, is the educational opportunity I wish I had.

-If you would like to learn more about me and my work, check out my [portfolio here](/portfolio).
-This is also an example of a portfolio my students would be making for themselves.

-Here are a few key things to notice about the portfolio:
-- Learnings from the featured projects are highlighted.
-- Only some of the projects are completed, and that's okay.
-- The portfolio is detailed, but brief.
-There is more on GitHub that readers may dive into should they wish to.

-Please feel free check out the rest of the site too!
+Please feel free check out the rest of the site!